Effective Date: January 1, 2023

 Sharing of Personal Information

-We may disclose your personal information to a third party for a business purpose as detailed above in the Sharing Customer Information section.
+We may disclose your personal information to a Service Provider for a business purpose as detailed above in the Sharing Customer Information section.
 We share your personal information with the following categories of third parties:

 |Categories of Third Parties||Categories of Information|